 The effects of elevated CO2 concentrations affect maize yields to a much lesser extent, as conditions are mostly saturated at present levels (see e.g. Leakey et al., 2006).
-Differences between runs are thus less pronounced for maize yields, where yield reductions are projected for both the CO2 and the noCO2-ensemble.
-As the number of runs differ between the two ensembles (see Methods), the small differences are likely due to the different ensemble size.
+15 Differences between runs are thus less pronounced for maize yields, where yield reductions are projected for both the CO2 and the noCO2-ensemble.
+As the number of runs differ between the two ensembles (see Sect.
+2), the small differences are likely due to the different ensemble size.
 Thus, we only discuss results for the CO2-ensemble here.
-Differences between the warming levels are significant (all ensemble members indicate a significant difference for the global crop area, see Tab.
-S6), with median local yield reductions experienced by 50 % of the global crop area of around 1.5 % and 6 % for 1.5°C and 2°C warming, respectively.
-Risks of reductions of up to 26 % at 1.5°C and 38 % at 2°C are within the likely range globally (compare Fig. 9 and Tab.
-S6).
+Differences between the warming levels are significant (all ensemble members indicate a significant difference for the global crop area, see Table S6), with median local yield reductions experienced by 50 % of the global crop area of around 1.5 and 6 % for 1.5 °C and 2 °C warming, respectively.
+Risks of reductions of up to 26 % at 1.5 °C and 38 % at 2 °C are within the likely range globally (compare Fig. 9 and Table S6).

 As apparent in Fig. 9, the likely range is deferred towards stronger reductions.
 Similar regional patterns compared to wheat projections are apparent.
 Again, the highest relative median changes occur in regions with a relatively low share of global production.
-For central North America, where at present about 10 % of global maize is produced, substantial differences between the two warming levels are projected, and risks for a strong negative effect in this region more than double between 1.5°C and 2°C warming from 15.5 % to 37 % (upper limit of the 66 % range).
-Tropical regions such as Central America, the Amazon and South-East Asia are projected to experience median local yield reductions exceeding 5 % for 1.5°C and up to and more than 10 % for 2 °C, while projections for the full tropical region do not differ substantially from the global projections.
+For central North America, where at present about 10% of global maize is produced, substantial differences between the two warming levels are projected, and risks for a strong negative effect in this region more than double between 1.5 °C and 2 °C warming from 15.5 to 37 % (upper limit of the 66 % range).
+Tropical regions such as Central America, the Amazon and South-East Asia are projected to experience median local yield reductions exceeding 5 % for 1.5 °C and up to and more than 10 % for 2 °C.